matlab-deep-learning/llms-with-matlab/doc/functions/generate.md

 If the tool choice is set to `"required"`, then one or more tools are called during output generation.

 You can also require that the model uses a specific tool by setting `ToolChoice` to the name of that tool.
-The name must be part of `model.FunctionNames`.
+The name must refer to a tool that is available to the model.
+To give a model access to specific tools, either specify the `Tools` name-value argument during construction of the `model` object, or specify the `Tools` name-value argument of the `generate` function.

 This option is only supported for these chat completion APIs:

 -  [`openAIChat`](openAIChat.md) objects
 -  [`azureChat`](azureChat.md) objects

 ### `MinP` — Minimum probability ratio

 `model.MinP` (default) | numeric scalar between `0` and `1`